eda-ricercatore/sardegna-scala/notes/tate2014-notes.md

 		independent of values \cite[\S7, pp. 254]{Tate2014}.
 + With dependently typed languages, types describe values and depend on values \cite[\S7, pp. 254]{Tate2014}.
++ The more information provided during type declaration, the less likely bugs associated with the declared variables would avoid detection
+		\cite[\S7, pp. 254]{Tate2014}.